ranganathanlab/BCAR/README.md

 # BCAR: Barcode Collapse by Aligning Reads

-BCAR is a Python tool designed to process raw high-throughput sequencing data.
-Its primary purpose is to generate consensus reads for each barcode present in the data, eliminating idiosyncratic sequencing errors.
-This ensures accurate representation of the sequences associated with each barcode.
+BCAR is a Python/Cython tool designed to merge raw sequencing reads based on shared barcode identity.
+It will correct sequencing errors (mismatch by default and also indels with the --align flag) and produce a single consensus read for each barcode in your library.
+The Q-scores attached to the consensus read are based on the observed frequency of the consensus base among the raw reads at each position (post-alignment, if aligned).

 ## Features
 - Uses a fast implementation of the Needleman-Wunsch alignment algorithm to handle indels (insertions and deletions) between reads.